 In urgent cases, the decision is made immediately, depending on the applicant's situation.
 A social audit may be conducted later.

-The Social Security Administration can request a refund if the recipient has funds that were not accounted for as part of the check.
-Likewise, if the applicant's financial situation has improved over time.
+The Social Security Administration can request a refund if the recipient obtained the funds that were not accounted for as part of the check.
+Likewise, if the applicant's financial situation has improved over time — they will ask money back sometimes.

 The ambulance phone number is 112.